Gary-XC/Journey-to-AI-Mastery/README.md

 3.30
 - Matrix Multiplication (20)
-- Finding the min, max, mean, and sum (25)
+- Finding the min, max, mean, and sum (23)
+- Reshaping, viewing and stacking (25)
 - Squeezing, unsqueezing, and permitting (26)

+ 3.31
 - Selecting data (27)
 - Pytorch and Numpy (28)